 How to Hire a Lawyer if Your Rights Have Been Violated in Wisconsin

 If you are facing criminal charges in Wisconsin and feel you were denied your rights under the Sixth Amendment, go beyond the public defender and contact an aggressive lawyer with experience successfully fighting to protect clients' rights in Wisconsin.

-Madison-based Attorney Patrick Stangl, has over 25 years of experience fighting tirelessly to defend clients against criminal charges.
-If you are ready to discuss the details of your case and take the first step in building your defense, Attorney Stangl is happy to extend to you at no obligation a FREE 15-minute consultation to discuss your situation and your options.
+Madison, WI, based Attorney Patrick Stangl has over 32 years of experience fighting tirelessly to defend clients against criminal charges.
+If you are ready to discuss the details of your case and take the first step in building your defense, Attorney Stangl is happy to extend to you at no obligation a FREE 10-minute consultation to discuss your situation and your options.